Volkswagen Jetta: Recalls

 On 30 September 2011, Volkswagen of America announced a recall involving 2009–2012 Jetta and Jetta Sportwagen models with the 2.0L TDI engine; this recall pointed to a resonance condition with the number 2 fuel injector line and the fuel injector pulses, causing small cracks in the line which could leak.

 Volkswagen emissions violations recall

 In September 2015, it was discovered that some Volkswagen TDIs had exceeded the United States legal emissions limits.
 These emissions violations, which would later be referred to as Volkswagen's "emissionsgate" or "dieselgate", affected the 2.0 L TDI diesel engines (the engines from 2008 that would later be in the Volkswagen TDIs in North America).

 Use in China

-The Jetta has been built and produced in China since December 1991 by FAW-Volkswagen (FAW-VW), and the Jetta name itself has been used by FAW-VW as a new automotive brand starting in 2019.
+Many versions and derivations of Jetta has been built and produced in China by FAW-Volkswagen (FAW-VW) and SAIC-VW, and the Jetta name itself has been used by FAW-VW as a new automotive brand starting in 2019.